microsoftarchive/BatchAI/documentation/using-azure-cli-20.md

 Cluster Configuration File is a json file containing ClusterCreateParameters object as defined by swagger specification available at [Azure/azure-rest-api-specs github](https://github.com/Azure/azure-rest-api-specs/blob/current/specification/batchai/resource-manager/Microsoft.BatchAI/2017-09-01-preview/BatchAI.json#L1560).

-Note, you don't need to read the specification to create a configuration file, just use the following sections instead.

 To create a cluster using using Cluster Configuration File use `az batchai cluster create` command with `-c` option.
 Note, the command line arguments provided on command line (e.g. VM size, image, scaling options and admin account) will overwrite the corresponding options defined in the configuration file.

+The following sessions describe how to use Cluster Configuration File for different scenarios.

 #### Running Custom Steps During Cluster Creation
-It's possible to make customizations (e.g. install additional packages or download data used by multiple jobs) into each cluster node by providing `setupTask`. `setupTask` is a command line which will be executed immediately after a node has been allocated or rebooted.
+It's possible to make customizations (e.g. install additional packages or download data used by multiple jobs) to each cluster node by providing `setupTask`. `setupTask` is a command line which will be executed on a node immediately after the node has been allocated or rebooted.
 To provide `setupTask` create a cluster.json file like this:

 ```json
 {